Search

 Bouldering the Buttermilks in Winter – Photo: Derrick Krause

-Bishop is a world-class climbing destination.
+Bishop is a world-class climbing destination in any season but winter is when it shines.
 There are thousands of boulder problems, hundreds of sport climbing routes, limitless trad routes plus local knowledge and services to help you get started or improve your skills.
 Find out more about rock climbing near Bishop here.

 The Owens River Gorge is unsurpassed for winter sport climbing in California.
 There are moderate climbs and difficult climbs and with the right gear and assistance it is a great place to start out.